Jatin-exe/2022_qutech_challenge/README.md

 Once both of the parties have the key they can use it to encrypt their messages and talk freely. (antman in the quantum realm might be able to tresspass, no gurantee)

-Breahcer has access to the Quantum Channel but if he decides to observe the state of the Qubit, there is a 50% chance that he will corrupt the Information being transfered and Alice and Bob will realise about the Tresspasser, This can be futher improved with better Error Correction to prevent false positives, Long bits
+Breacher has access to the Quantum Channel but if he decides to observe the state of the Qubit, there is a 50% chance that he will corrupt the Information being transfered and Alice and Bob will realise about the Tresspasser, This can be futher improved with better Error Correction to prevent false positives, Long bits

 ## Actual Workings